nicodv/kmodes/README.rst

 A: You tell it which column indices are categorical using the :code:`categorical` argument.
 All others are assumed numerical.
 E.g., :code:`clusters = KPrototypes().fit_predict(X, categorical=[1, 2])`

+Q: I'm getting the following error, what gives? :code:`ModuleNotFoundError: No module named 'kmodes.kmodes'; 'kmodes' is not a package`.

+A: Make sure your working file is not called `kmodes.py`, because it might overrule the `kmodes` package.

 References
 ----------